airdcpp-web/airdcpp-webui/README.md

 You can skip Semantic UI installation when prompted.

+## Production build

+#### Windows

+Run ``scripts/build-prod-windows.bat``

+#### Other operating systems

+Run the command

+    $ npm run build

+## Using the integrated web server

+The integrated server connects to AirDC++ Web API through the default port 5600.
+When the server is running, open your browser and navigate to http://localhost:3000

+#### Development mode

-Start the server:
+Start the server by running

     $ npm start

-The development server connects to AirDC++ Web API through the default port 5600.

-When the server is running, open your browser and navigate to http://localhost:3000
+Changes made to the source will be updated instantly to the browser while the server is running (there is no need to run the build command).

+#### Serving production build files (won't work on Windows)

+The UI must be built first.

+Run the following command:

+    $ npm run serve